 EMS 106.
-MEDICAL TERMINOLOGY FOR
+MEDICAL TERMINOLOGY FOR HEALTH PROFESSIONS (2·0·2)

-HEALTH PROFESSIONS (2.0.2)

-completion, students should have the knowledge to associate a variety of medical terms with their meaning and use medical terms to effectively communicate with other health professionals.
+This course provides students with a survey of words, terms, and descriptions commonly used in health-related professions.
+The course includes spelling, pronunciation, and meaning of prefixes, suffixes, roots, and terms.
+Students may have the opportunity to use computerassisted instruction for learning various medical terms.
+On course completion, students should have the knowledge to associate a variety of medical terms with their meaning and use medical terms to effectively communicate with other health professionals.

 EMS 107.
-EMERGENCY VEHICLE OPERATOR
+EMERGENCY VEHICLE OPERATOR AMBULANCE (1·0·1)

-AMBULANCE (1.0.1)